 For me, the answer lies in films that are hard to forget.
-I saw Everything Everywhere All at Once at SXSW in March and became transfixed from its opening moments, and remained rooted in my seat through the end as the Austin audience erupted in rapturous applause, I had seen something utterly unique— vibrant, and funny with surprises at every turn, yet rooted in kindness and shared human experience—the wonder, and sometimes nightmare, of the paths we didn’t take, the haunting what if.
-In the months that have followed, Everything Everywhere All At Once remains impossible to shake, with scenes replaying themselves in my mind as subtle remembrances take me back to the Paramount Theater and the other worldly film writers and co-directors Daniel Kwan and Daniel Scheinert, collectively known as “The Daniels” have created.
+I saw Everything Everywhere All At Once at SXSW in March and became transfixed from its opening moments, and remained rooted in my seat through the end as the Austin audience erupted in rapturous applause; I knew I had seen something utterly unique— vibrant, and funny with surprises at every turn, yet grounded in kindness and shared human experience—the wonder, and sometimes nightmare, of the paths we didn’t take, the haunting what if.
+In the months that have followed, Everything Everywhere All At Once remains impossible for me to shake, with scenes replaying themselves in my mind as subtle remembrances take me back to the Paramount Theater, and the otherworldly film writers and co-directors Daniel Kwan and Daniel Scheinert, collectively known as “The Daniels” have created.

 “The huge theatrical success of EEAO has shown how important the theatrical experience is,” says Brent Kiser.
 “As a sound supervisor and re-recording mixer, this is heartwarming and a huge relief.
 Instead of worrying about how my mix will play on people’s phones, I know the audience will hear the sonic landscape and storytelling that was intentionally crafted by the directors and the sound team.”